telerik/blazor-docs/components/contextmenu/overview.md

 ---
 title: Overview
 page_title: Context Menu Overview
-description: Overview of the Context Menu for Blazor.
+description: Try now the Telerik UI for Blazor Context Menu and learn more about its options for creating the component, binding it to data, changing its navigation views, customizing the component per target, and more.
 slug: contextmenu-overview
 tags: telerik,blazor,context menu,overview
 published: True